Chris Hammer

 Coaching

 I’ve been coaching since 2010, starting as a volunteer assistant cross-country and track coach at Eastern Washington University.
 Since then, I’ve coached at both the high school level for track and the collegiate level for triathlon, guiding athletes to conference titles, All-State honors, and a Collegiate Triathlon National Championship.Currently, I coach athletes remotely, working with competitors at all levels.
 I’ve coached athletes to compete at USA Triathlon National Championships and World Championships in various Age Group divisions, developed Junior Elite triathletes who have earned college scholarships, and guided elite marathoners to race victories and multiple U.S. Olympic Marathon Trials qualifying performances.But coaching isn’t just about elite competition.
 I’ve also helped athletes achieve personal milestones, from completing their first marathon to crossing the finish line of an Ironman.
-Whether you’re a beginner entering the world of triathlons or a seasoned competitor striving for the next level, I’m confident I can help you achieve your goals.
+Whether you’re a beginner entering the world of triathlons and distance running or a seasoned competitor striving for the next level, I’m confident I can help you achieve your goals.

 If you are interested in triathlon or running coaching services, please click "contact" below and I will get back to you!